vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

     - SOMETHING YOU ARE
         - Biometrics such as a face scan, palm scan, fingerprint scan, retina scan, etc.

-- Requiring multiple factors of AUTHENTICATION greatly increases the Bảo mật.
+- Requiring multiple factors of AUTHENTICATION greatly increases the Security.
 Even if the ATTACKER learns the TARGET’S PASSWORD (SOMETHING YOU KNOW), they won’t be able to login to the TARGET’S account

 ---